brickbtv/CROS/README.md

 ## Known troubles
 * Memory leaks: 'free(...)' function gives unexpected asserts in TLSF code after process finish.
 Currently, most of 'free' functions is commented.
 * Clock callbacks works incorrect in some reason
-* Process crash is currently crashed the OS
+* Process crash is currently crashed the OS (only for debugging. all you need to avoid crashed - update 'assert' macros with sdk_prc_die() function)